ric-ram/nucleus-pomodoro/README.md

 ## Inspiration

 The inspiration for this project came from the [nesto](https://nesto.cc/) Pomodoro app.
 It's an app I've used while going through my tasks, including developing this project.
 I decided to create my own due to some of the features I find necessary for my workflow still being under development or only available to premium users.

+## License

+MIT License.

+You can create your own Pomodoro app for free without notifying me by forking this project under the following conditions:

+- Add a link to my original app

+Check out LICENSE for more detail.

 ## Contact